Searinvestments/pricing/standard_account.md

 You can ask a friend with a Standard account for an invite or reach out to our sales team at sales@bluemix.net.
 We would love to have you try it out!

-If you receive an invitation from a friend or a Bluemix seller, your exclusive invite is sent to the email address you provide.
+If you receive an invitation from a friend or a {{site.data.keyword.Bluemix_notm}} seller, your exclusive invite is sent to the email address you provide.
 When you receive the invite, complete the instructions in the email to register for a Standard account.